charliecalvert/CloudNotes/Assignments/Aws/SystemCheckRefactor.md

 ## Overview

-Learn to refactor React components.
+Learn to clean code with prettier and eslint and refactor React components.

 ## Get Started